mjdecker/mjdecker.github.io/_notes/computer-organization/intro.md

 [Fourth Generation]: https://en.wikipedia.org/wiki/History_of_computing_hardware_(1960s–present)#Fourth_generation

 # [Computer Organization/Architecture](https://en.wikipedia.org/wiki/Computer_architecture)
 * Computer Architecture - conceptual design and operational structure of a computer system that defines how component parts are organized and interact to execute programs efficiently.
-It covers the instruction set architecture, CPU microarchitecture, memory, and input/output systems.
-[Wikipedia]
+It covers the instruction set architecture, CPU microarchitecture, memory, and input/output systems [Wikipedia]

 * Microarchitecture (AKA computer organization) -  describes how a particular processor will implement the instruction set architecture [Wikipedia]